 John Milton’s Paradise Lost has several examples of rhetoric.
 To quote an example from Book V:

 Happiness in his power left free to will,

 Left to his own free will, his will though free

-The repetition of the phrase “free will” emphasize the theme of human creation which is making free choices, but the phrase “yet mutable” creates ambiguity that despite being free Adam had to be careful as a wrong act could make him lose his freedom.
+The repetition of the phrase “free will” emphasizes the theme of human creation which is making free choices, but the phrase “yet mutable” creates ambiguity that, despite being free, Adam had to be careful, as a wrong act could make him lose his freedom.

 Thou ‘art slave to fate, chance, kings, and desperate men,

 And dost with poison, war, and sickness dwell,